jenna-winkler/travel-guide/README.md

 ### Deployment from GitHub

 To share your agent with others or deploy it to the BeeAI Platform:
-1. Create an `agent.yaml` manifest in your repository to specify agent metadata
+1. Create an `agent.yaml` manifest in your repository to specify agent metadata.
+This file defines how your agent appears and behaves in the BeeAI Platform.
 2. Add the agent to BeeAI using: `beeai add https://github.com/your-username/your-repo-name`

 #### Version Management